Katherine Turk

 About The Author

 Katherine Turk is the author of The Women of NOW: How Feminists Built an Organization that Transformed America and Equality on Trial: Gender and Rights in the Modern American Workplace.
-An award-winning scholar and teacher, she is Associate Professor of History and Adjunct Associate Professor of Women’s and Gender Studies at the University of North Carolina at Chapel Hill.
-She lives with her family in Chapel Hill, North Carolina.
+An award-winning scholar and teacher, she is Professor of History and Adjunct Professor of Women’s and Gender Studies at the University of North Carolina at Chapel Hill.
+She lives with her family in Carrboro, North Carolina.

 Learn more about Katherine →